biojava/biojava.github.io/_wikis/BioJava:CookBook:AAPROP:main.md

 title: BioJava:CookBook:AAPROP:main
 ---

-### How can I compute physico-chemical properties?
+### How can I compute physico-chemical properties via APIs?

 BioJava provides a set of APIs to generate some commonly used physiochemical properties.
 They are